 A major development in electromechanical locks is the advent of network capable locks.
 These locks operate using PC-based software that controls every lock's operation.
 A computer (head-end) is used to download programming to the locks and upload audit trails, battery life, etc. In addition, the head-end is used to monitor the system.

 Networked hardwired electromechanical locks can provide real-time monitoring.
 When a credential is presented to a hardwired lock, the operation can be immediately seen on the head-end monitor if the software is programmed.
-Real-time monitoring capability tell you who went where and when.
+Real-time monitoring capability that tell you who went where and when.

 With the introduction of the hardwired network-capable electromechanical locks, locks could be controlled remotely, not only individually, but also as specific groups or all locks.
 Examples are remote unlocking during lunch or other breaks and locking up after work hours.